-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The Poisonwood Bible by Barbara Kingsolver

 Published by HarperCollins on Oct.
 13, 2009

 Genres: Contemporary, Drama, Fiction, Historical, World or cultural

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 4* – I Really Liked It! – The Poisonwood Bible by Barbara Kingsolver is gorgeous, lyrical, yet brutal and intense.
 I truly understood what life was like in the 1960’s for the Prices, a missionary family living in the Congo in the 1960’s.
 I pick up these books set in other cultures to get a true sense of what life is like there.
 In many cases, I’m disappointed that the author doesn’t paint a detailed enough picture about the location and culture.
 Not so with Barbara Kingsolver.
 A highly recommended and unforgettable read.POISONWOOD BIBLE by @b_kingsolver is intensely brutal and beautiful. #BookClub guide #printable Click To Tweet

 “The Poisonwood Bible is a story told by the wife and four daughters of Nathan Price, a fierce, evangelical Baptist who takes his family and mission to the Belgian Congo in 1959.
 They carry with them everything they believe they will need from home, but soon find that all of it — from garden seeds to Scripture — is calamitously transformed on African soil.
 What follows is a suspenseful epic of one family’s tragic undoing and remarkable reconstruction over the course of three decades in postcolonial Africa.”